Loading...

 Engage in Light Physical Activity

-Take a short walk or engage in light exercise after your meal to help your muscles utilize glucose more efficiently.
+Consider taking a short walk after eating to help your body utilize glucose more effectively.

-Skip sugary sodas or juices and opt for water or unsweetened beverages to reduce additional sugar intake.
+Choose water or unsweetened beverages instead of sugary drinks to reduce additional sugar intake.

 healthspan-mbl